nervosnetwork/docs.nervos.org/website/docs/concepts/cell-model.md

 Cell model separates computation and validation for smart contract execution.
 Computation happens off-chain, where new data is generated.
 This data is subsequently sent to the network to undergo on-chain validation.
 Full nodes execute the validation to ensures compliance with developer-set rules.

-In cell model, smart contract execution is parallel.
+In Cell model, smart contract execution is parallel.
 Each transaction runs independently in its own virtual machine; multiple virtual machines run simultaneously.
-This gives the cell model dramatic scaling improvements on modern computers with increasing CPU cores.
+This gives the Cell model dramatic scaling improvements on modern computers with increasing CPU cores.

-Transactions are highly flexible and effective in cell model.
+Transactions are highly flexible and effective in Cell model.
 Multiple smart contract operations can be batched into a single transaction, thereby minimizing transactions overhead and processing fees.

 ***

-For more details and the rationale behind the cell model, refer to [this post](https://medium.com/nervosnetwork/https-medium-com-nervosnetwork-cell-model-7323fca57571).
+For more details and the rationale behind the Cell model, refer to [this post](https://medium.com/nervosnetwork/https-medium-com-nervosnetwork-cell-model-7323fca57571).